Garabaghlar Mausoleum: Architectural characteristics

 The main characteristics of tomb towers can be seen in the Qarabaghlar mausoleum.
 The mausoleum is divided into two parts – a burial vault in the lower part and an upper overground part.
-The burial vault's plan is similar to the Barda mausoleum.
+The burial vault's plan is similar to the Barda Mausoleum.
 The overground part of the Qarabaghlar mausoleum is very interesting for its architectural structure.
 The body of the mausoleum which stands on a stone pedestal consists of 12 polylobes.
 The mausoleum is distinguished from other mausoleums located in Azerbaijan by this architectural form.
-There is an epigraphic frieze at the top of the cylinder, as at the Barda mausoleum.
-This inscription on Garabaghlar mausoleum was written with letters of white color and its background was made of blue frieze.
+There is an epigraphic frieze at the top of the cylinder, as at the Barda Mausoleum.
+This inscription on Garabaghlar Mausoleum was written with letters of white color and its background was made of blue frieze.

 Four portals of the upper chamber are effectively allotted.
 Lancet arches with stalactitical infillings are centers of the southern, western and eastern portals.
 Slats with inscriptions written in neskh and stylized kufi are included into composition of portals.
 Stylized ornaments of plants dominate in the southern and western parts, but ornaments of the eastern part are geometric.
 Trunks of columns and their cubic capitals are also covered with composite mosaic.

 A complicated system of stalactites underline a line of archivolt, infilling the space of an arched niche.
 Golden glaze is sparingly interspersed with ornamental patterns of the portal, which is not met in the area of the mausoleum anymore.
 Thanks to the deep niches in the sides of a central square, the burial vault of the mausoleum has taken the form of an equal-ended cross.
 It was covered with a groin vault.
 The Walls are encased with two rows of thoroughly drafted stone plates, over which oversails brick placement of cushions.
 The upper chamber is a straight 12 edged dimension of oversailed proportions.
 Rectangular niches on the walls are framed by more narrow equilateral niches.
 The top of the 12-side body is surrounded by a two-tier muqarnas corbel, used as a crossover to the inner cupola, which is folded by stone blocks.

 The foundations of two minarets attached to the portal are prolonged rectangular prisms.
-The Facades of the foundations are treated with patterned placing framed with trilobite equilateral arch.
+The façades of the foundations are treated with patterned placing framed with trilobite equilateral arch.
 Not tall, octahedral bulk is used as a pedestrian to cylindrical trunks of the minarets built of circle brick.
-Narrow bricks with turquoise glaze were put to vertical junctures of placing.
+Narrow banna'i bricks with turquoise glaze were put to vertical junctures of placing.
 The image of the placing gets across an Arabic ligature, beginning in the trunk of one of the minarets and finishing in the other.
 The inscription is written in Kufic script, similar to that of the Mumine Khatun mausoleum.
 Terra-cotta colored letters were placed against a turquoise background – this method is relatively rare in architecture found in Azerbaijan dating to the Middle Ages.